ansuman1232/newRepo2/readme.md

 # about
-this is my new Repo2 on local system.
+this is my new Repo2 on a local system.